Compulsed/lineagedb/README.md

   1. Results for issues with the network, supports propagation via ? and error type mapping
   1. Panics for logical errors / bugs in the code
 5. Prefer infallable logic, e.g. try not to create methods that hide unwraps
+6. Can use Rc instead of clone (unlike ARC RC is likely 0 cost)